 There are two main drawbacks to this model:

-- Difficulty in closing the loop.
+a.
+Difficulty in closing the loop.
 As mentioned above, it is near impossible to reason based on global trends.
 This drawback becomes especially pronounced when there are many product teams and hence many moving parts and levers.
 It is important to have analyses and metrics which are tied to levers (product teams) so that they are actionable quickly and with less cost and reorganization needs.

 Reporting on quarterly trends of company metrics and their leading indicators is valuable practice.
 The centralized aspect of the BI team allows for a holistic view of the SBU, thereby leading to recommendations and decisions leading to global optimizations that can balance and correct local decisions.
 This work is something that the data science team should be tackling as their charter, regardless of the model under practice.

 The consultant model